WinterAxis/ESV-MD-Bible/The_Bible_esv/18_Job/Job_17.md

 where then is my hope?
 Who will see my hope?

 ###### 16
 Will it go down to the bars of Sheol?
-Shall we descend together into the dust?" ## About ## Help ## Our Network ## Social ## Preferences By submitting your email address, you understand that you will receive email communications from Bible Gateway, a division of The Zondervan Corporation, 3900 Sparks Drive SE, Grand Rapids, MI 49546 USA, including commercial communications and messages from partners of Bible Gateway.
-You may unsubscribe from Bible Gateway&rsquo;s emails at any time.
-If you have any questions, please review our [Privacy Policy] or email us at [privacy@biblegateway.com]. ## Preferences
+Shall we descend together into the dust?"

 ***